brandonrobertz/SparseLSH/README.md

     python setup.py install

 If you would like to use the LevelDB or Redis storage backends, you can install the dependencies from the `optional-requirements.txt`:

     pip install -r optional-requirements.txt

 ## Quickstart

-You can quickly test LSH using the bundled `lsh_cluster.py` script, found in `examples/` directory.
+You can quickly use LSH using the bundled `sparselsh` command line utility.
 Simply pass the path to a file containing records to be clustered, one per line, and the script will output groups of similar items.

-    ./examples/lsh_cluster.py path/to/recordsfile.txt
+    sparselsh path/to/recordsfile.txt

 To create 4-bit hashes for input data of 7 dimensions: